Ever wondered where most of our energy comes from? A significant source is fossil fuels, accounting for about 80% of our energy consumption.

 Overall Fossil Fuel Consumption

-People all over the world use a lot of fossil fuels.
-These fuels give us about 80% of our energy needs.
+People worldwide use a lot of fossil fuels, which provide about 80% of our energy needs.
 The United States has seen more oil and natural gas production in the last ten years.

-This is due to new ways of drilling, like fracking.
-But, these ways can cause harm to our land and water bodies.
-We must be careful with how much we use these fuel types because they affect our planet’s health.
+This is due to new drilling methods, like fracking.
+However, these methods can harm our land and water bodies.
+We must be careful how much we use these fuel types because they affect our planet’s health.

 Per Capita Consumption

 People use a lot of fossil fuels.
-Each person in a country, on average, uses some oil, coal, or gas.
+On average, each person in a country uses some oil, coal, or gas.
 This is called ‘per capita consumption’.
 In big countries like the United States and China, per capita consumption is high.

 So, everyone around the world adds to the demand for fossil fuels.
 This means we all play a part in what happens to our planet.